Quartet (1948 film)

 Quartet is a 1948 British anthology film with four segments, each based on a story by W. Somerset Maugham.
 The author appears at the start and end of the movie to introduce the stories and comment about his writing career.
 It was successful enough to produce two sequels, Trio (1950) and Encore (1951), and popularised the compendium film format, leading to films such as O. Henry's Full House in 1952.
 The screenplays for the stories were all written by R. C. Sherriff.

 The Facts of Life

-Based on "The Facts of Life", included in the 1940 collection of Maugham stories The Mixture as Before.
+Based on "The Facts of Life", included in the 1940 collection of W. Somerset Maugham stories The Mixture as Before.